Key rules for your Magento 2 security

 Extension upgrades

 A major benefit of Magento platform is that the functionality can easily be extended by either developing custom logic or installing 3rd party extensions.
-Therefore, it’s strongly recommended to keep all extensions up-to-date and apply all new security patches and their updates.
-In that way, it can be assumed, extension code will not contain any security vulnerabilities.
+Therefore, it’s strongly recommended to keep all extensions up-to-date and apply all new security patches and their updatesfor the security of Magento website.
+This way, it can be assumed that the extension code will not contain any security vulnerabilities.

 Strong protection from hosting

-When choosing a hosting provider for your website it’s necessary to check which security policies are being implemented by your hosting company to ensure that the best security standards are being followed from the hosting side too.
+When choosing a hosting provider for your Magento store, it’s necessary to check which security policies your hosting company implements to ensure that the best security standards are also being followed from the hosting side.

 MageReport tests